-Some disc brake road bikes use standard quick releases, like the Pinarello Dogma F8 Disc, while others use thru axles, like the Focus Izalco Disc.
+Some disc brake road bikes still use standard quick releases, like the Triban RC 520 but most use thru axles, like the Focus Izalco Disc.
 Others go with one quick release and one thru-axle.
 We’re still in a period of change and it’s not clear how the market is going to settle, or whether it will settle at all; it could be that different manufacturers continue to use different systems.

 Many road bikes these days are designed with a focus on aerodynamics, partly because the UCI has a 6.8kg minimum bike weight limit for racing.
 There’s little point in a manufacturer focusing on bringing down weight but it can reduce drag in order to gain an advantage.
 How do disc brakes fit into this picture?

 For a few years now bike manufacturers have been working on incorporating discs so that they are as aerodynamically efficient as possible.